guxiaojie/NaamtechPlayground/README.md

  includes a suite of unit tests within the Tests subdirectory.
 These tests can be run simply be executed the test action on the platform framework you would like to test.
 - `NaamtechPlaygroundTests.swift`

-## Additional
-Run Project you will see buttons that you can click directly to test Calculator